igorbonadio/entity-recognition/README.md

 ## Requirements

 * Python 3
-* `sh setup-env.sh` will download and instal the required python libs
+* `sh setup-env.sh` will download and install the required python libs

 ## Training